Does your website already have voice search for products or augmented reality for trying some items without visiting the brick-and-mortar store?

 Improved customer experience via personalization and augmented reality that helps them make better decisions.

-The return rate is reduced when the items are tried virtually before purchase.
+The reduction of the return rate when the items are tried virtually before purchase.

 IKEA and Houzz allow their customers to use AR to see how the different furniture items will fit and look at their home.
 This increases the purchase activity as it helps eliminate the torment of choice.